 So, we’re still all stuck at home.
 Some places are finally letting us use our reusable shopping bags again in stores even though most are still prohibited and 1000’s of pounds of food are being trashed due to their “unsellable” labeling.
-Through all this, carbon emissions are falling sharply and some states of wildlife have been slowly restoring, we have all found that our average lifestyle is filled to the brim with consumption, each hour of the day.
+Through all this, carbon emissions are falling sharply and some states of wildlife have been slowly restored, we have all found that our average lifestyle is filled to the brim with consumption, each hour of the day.
 All of this extra time has made us really start thinking about the actions we used to perform that would contribute to pilling up a landfill.
 Now, with a bit less to do, we have spent some of our time thinking about how much further we could push “low-waste” into our lifestyle.
-How we can make an impact from wherever we are shut in.
+How we can make an impact from wherever we are shut-in.
 At the same time, money has now taken a different value in so many people’s lives.
 Thinking about how money that we can save to feed ourselves, but also how the bit of extra cash we can feed someone else too or help a small business struggling during this time.

 This list of 6 practices can aid you to start helping you save your money and your environment.